2022

 Churchill Ongere’s work explores the politics of human relations through conspicuous and indistinct topics in the contemporary space like history, decolonization, conflict, and reconciliation.
 In his presentations, Ongere eschews explicitly political or anecdotal imagery.
 To communicate he relies instead on innocuous objects and their movements and interactions within undefined bound and open areas.
 Everyday objects such as chairs, stools, boxes, sheep, and fruits – suspended, drifting, tumbling – function as ambiguous metaphors whose interpretations rely on the viewer and how/where they situate themselves within the work.

-In 2022, he was a grantee of the inaugural Artists and Writers Fellowship to Venice Biennale by Wangechi Mutu Studio and was a Speculative Fiction Fellow at Harvard University's Berkman Klein Center’s Digital ID Research Sprint where his short story titled Mr.Kabul was published as part of an 8 story anthology on digital identity.
+In 2022, he was a grantee of the inaugural Writers and Artists Fellowship to Venice Biennale by Wangechi Mutu Studio and was a Speculative Fiction Fellow at Harvard University's Berkman Klein Center’s Digital ID Research Sprint where his short story titled Mr.Kabul was published as part of an 8 story anthology on digital identity.

 “WAFT is a great resource for artists looking to experience what major art events such as the Venice Biennale offer.
 The support provided makes it easy for the artist to exercise independence on how they plan and execute their trip, and how they learn from it.
 It's also a great place to meet other artists and further your professional networks.
 After my travel, I'm now practicing with new techniques in my practice (material and color) and will keep revisiting my reflections from the experience.”